Liting-Zhou/CS5520_final_project/README.md

     user2:
 ```

-### 2. which of the CRUD operations are implemented on which collections
+### 2. Which of the CRUD operations are implemented on which collections

 Users Collection: